This article is related to my other one about the Domain Name System. If you have any interest in this, you should probably read that one as well.

 HTTP (HyperText Transfer Protocol), which is still the dominant one in the year of 2012, is quick, simple and entirely unencrypted.
-Any password or other information sent in either direction is sent in plain text and can be trivially "sniffed" by anyone at any point in the network between your computer and the destination.
+Any password or other information sent in either direction is transferred in plain text and can be trivially "sniffed" by anyone at any point in the network between your computer and the destination.

-While this doesn't exactly have anything to do with Web sites specifically, since TLS/SSL can and are used for many other tasks, this "Certificate Authority" system is built around the idea of "ultimately trusted and authoritative parties" which are shipped with every browser on every computer.
+While this doesn't exactly have anything to do with Web sites specifically, since TLS/SSL can and are used for many other tasks, this "Certificate Authority" system is built around the hugely flawed idea of "ultimately trusted and authoritative parties" which are shipped with every browser on every computer.

-Apparently, from what I can tell, the purpose of relying on a few big for-profit corporations is that they will (in theory) do what it takes to verify the identity of the person/party requesting the certificate.
+Apparently, from what I can tell, the purpose of relying on a few big for-profit mega corporations is that they will (in theory) do what it takes to verify the identity of the person/party requesting the certificate.
 You know, since it's their job and sole purpose for existing.
 Except nothing could be further from the truth.

 I've bought TLS certification a number of times, and not once have I provided any kind of information except what is required by the standard (country and host name), and as far as I can tell, it has been fully automated every time and never even touched by a human hand (but I'm not 100% sure about that).
 The closest I got to interacting with a human being in this context was the robot which telephoned me to record my name and listen to some code, but that's probably just some legal bullshit and only related to the purchase itself.

 So, since there is no actual benefit to anyone except for the Certificate Authority you pick to fork over cash to, the entire point of this system is defeated.
 Now, let me get something perfectly clear: I'm definitely not against the idea of allowing those who need it to "sign" their certificate with some kind of authority, but then they need to actually verify the identity!
 And the free/default method (self-signing) should of course not display any errors anywhere.
 At most, it might have a "yellow" colour of the address bar or something, as opposed to a green one for those who have actually provided details which have been truly verified by a "trusted" third party.
-(Today, the major browsers give sites with an "extended" verification (costs thousands of dollars a year) that "green bar" and a yellow/uncoloured one for those who have "only" paid for a useless phony certificate.)
+(Today, the major browsers give sites with an "extended" verification (which costs thousands of dollars a year) that "green bar" and a yellow/uncoloured one for those who have "only" paid for a useless phony certificate.)

 The whole purpose of this system, unless I'm mistaken, was to give people shopping online the confidence and peace of mind to safely trust the store.
 It was not supposed to harass users of any site that has not paid a ransom to some evil business.
 And some of us aren't even allowed to pay them!

 Yeah, that's right.
 I hope you've read that other article already, because I won't repeat all of this.
 Basically, CA companies are just the same as domain registrars: they only care about money and will cave in to harassments and revoke your certificate just as quickly as they will steal your domain if enough people send fake abuse reports.
 As you probably realize, this has happened to me.
 For instance, GlobeSSL deleted the certificate and started sending threatening and insulting e-mails about how they were "going to court" to sue me for having the nerve to give them money by using them to sign the TSL certificate for my 100% legal site which they accepted when they verified it (right?
 Because that's your job, remember?).
-Yeah, there are a lot of mentally ill people out there with power.
+Yeah, there are a lot of seriously mentally ill people out there with power.

 Naturally, sites that use TLS/SSL but have actually broken certificates should indeed have those big red warnings pop up in their clients' browser.
 I'm fully in agreement with that.
-"Broken" can mean a number of things, but it sure as hell doesn't mean "has not been signed by a mobster".
+"Broken" can mean a number of things, but it sure as hell doesn't mean "has not been approved by a mobster".